 Fruit Flies, Astronomy, DNA...There Goes The Economy.

-When Sarah Palin took a rhetorical whack at a research grant worth $211,000 last week scientists angrily reacted to her characterization of research as "pork".
-Palin's tip came from CAGW, who in 1997 raised funds to rid the taxpayer of science research expense and "target agencies such as the National Institutes of Health, National Institute of Mental Health, the National Science Foundation, and the Environmental Protection Agency".
-The group enjoys a collaborative relationship with John McCain and was also the source of McCain's comments on grizzly ecology research and planetarium equipment.
-Why does olive fly research rate special attention from CAGW?
+When Sarah Palin took a rhetorical whack at a research grant worth $211,000 last week, scientists angrily reacted to her characterization of research as "pork".
+Palin's tip came from Citizens Against Government Waste (CAGW), who in 1997 raised funds to rid the taxpayer of science research expense.
+The group enjoys a collaborative relationship with John McCain and was the source of McCain's comments on grizzly ecology research and planetarium equipment.
+So, we ask, why does olive fly research rate special attention from CAGW?
+Who is CAGW?
 Does any of this matter if McCain isn't elected?

 Science Jokes for Dummies

 As Vice Presidential candidate Sarah Palin put it: "Sometimes these dollars they go to projects having little or nothing to do with the public good.
 Things like fruit fly research in Paris, France.
 I kid you not!"
 The audience snickered.
-Palin's fruit fly joke continued the comedic run that McCain began with his "grizzly bear DNA" comment, and his "overhead projector" joke.
+Palin's fruit fly joke continued a GOP candidate comedic run that McCain began with his "grizzly bear DNA" comment and his "overhead projector" joke.
 They could author a book.

-Part of this is theater, some say.
-McCain always talks like this but doesn't even vote against the measures.
-Adler Planetarium's equipment grant got rejected but McCain still goes on about it.
-That the GOP campaign team's relegates science to political joke fodder used to misinform the masses, doesn't endear them to Acronym Required as we previously commented.
+It's theater, some say, arguing that McCain always trash talks science like this but doesn't vote against the measures.
+Case in point, some say -- incongruously, Adler Planetarium's equipment grant got rejected, but McCain keeps it as a talking point.
+Trash talk or not, the fact is, the GOP campaign team relegates science to political joke fodder used to misinform the masses.
+This doesn't endear them to Acronym Required as we previously commented.
 Will electing Obama put an end to this silliness?

 Entomology Etymology

-The "fruit fly", as every science blogger pointed out -- (and, on a positive note, so did tons of non-science bloggers, writers, and reporters) -- refers to the Drosophila melanogaster, an important model organism that's furthered research in such things as human development, disease, and genetics by leaps and bounds.
-Scientists reacted ferociously to Palin's statement .
+The "fruit fly", as every science blogger has dutifully pointed out -- (and, on a positive note, so did tons of non-science bloggers, writers, and reporters) -- refers to the Drosophila melanogaster, an important model organism that scientists have employed to further research in such things as human development, disease and genetics.
+Fine, if you want a line drawn to something even more relevant, this research is then used to develop medicines to treat diseases the GOP candidates get,as well as you and me.
+As you can imagine, scientists reacted ferociously (scientist ferocious) to Palin's fruit fly research talk.

-Confusingly, some scientists tried to interrupt the angry chorus of explanation about Drosophila melanogaster, to point out that those weren't really a "fruit flies".
-Scientists probably initiated the "fruit fly" moniker sometime in the early 20th century.
-Or maybe Aristotle started it.
-Anyway, now "fruit fly" is the part of the scientist and lay person vernacular -- even the staid Entomological Society of America calls them "fruit flies".
-The real point was that Palin was referring to the olive fruit fly (Bactrocera oleae) -- a tephritid -- not scientists favorite: THE "fruit fly".
+So before focusing on the meta-message of Palin's attack, scientists took some time to explain that Drosophila melanogaster, wasn't really a "fruit fly".
+They were technically correct.
+This labeling confusion probably occurred sometime in the early 20th century or maybe even, depending on which source you light on, with Aristotle.
+So now "fruit fly" is a well-established part of scientists' and lay persons' vernacular.
+Even the staid Entomological Society of America calls them "fruit flies".
+The real point that this tangent confused was that Palin was referring to the olive fruit fly (Bactrocera oleae) -- a tephritid -- not THE "fruit fly".

-Of course Palin supporters swarmed all over the fruit fly labeling mix-up, and went on about how scientists didn't do their research.
-The naysayers miss the fact that scientists that disengaging the Drosophila melanogaster from its common label "fruit fly" would be "absurd".
-Acronym Required doesn't want to diminish the importance of accuracy, but in the larger context at the heart of Palin's comment, this is a superfluous detail.
+Of course Palin supporters swarmed all over the fruit fly labeling mix-up and went on about how scientists didn't do their research, totally missing the fact that scientists really, actually do call the ubiquitous Drosophila melanogaster "fruit fly".
+Acronym Required doesn't want to diminish the importance of accuracy, but in this case the label is superfluous to the larger crime of denigrating science for fun.
 1

 Plus de hits, Plus de fun

-Among the thousands of campaigns CAGW runs, occasionally the media uncovers the source of funding, as in the Northrup Grumman case, or in the Microsoft funded lobbying and astroturfing in the anti-open source and Massachusetts's cases when the media connected the dots, even though the information wasn't explicit.
+Among the thousands of campaigns CAGW runs, only occasionally does the media uncover or even pay attention to the source of funding.
+CAGW was behind a Northrup Grumman case and Microsoft's funded lobbying and astroturfing in the anti-open source.

-When they do, sometimes you'd have never guessed who's behind the lobbying.
-Bill Adair of the St. Petersburg Times's did a series of investigative stories on CAGW in April, 2006.
-In "For Price, Watchdog Will be an Advocate", Adler described how $100,000 from the Mexican avocado growers motivated a public relations effort against the California Avocado Commission's resistance against the import of Mexican avocado's.
+Bill Adair of the St. Petersburg Times's did some great investigative stories on CAGW in April, 2006.
+In "For Price, Watchdog Will be an Advocate", Adler described how $100,000 from the Mexican avocado growers motivated a CAGW "public relations" effort against the California Avocado Commission's resistance against the import of Mexican avocados.
+It's almost as insignificant as olive fruit flies you see.

-In another case, Public Citizen revealed that CAGW worked with PhRMA, a lobbying group for the pharmaceutical industry, against any government health care plan.
+In another case, Public Citizen revealed that CAGW worked with PhRMA, a lobbying group for the pharmaceutical industry, to scuttle efforts for a government health care plan.

 "...'expose federally "taxpayer-funded research projects that have little or no scientific merit.'
 The group will target agencies such as the National Institutes of Health, National Institute of Mental Health, the National Science Foundation, and the Environmental Protection Agency.
 In addition to researching agency spending, the publication will look at the issue of risk-assessment."